 Children with Rett syndrome attend all types of schools.
 They need:

 - age-appropriate activities

 - a school environment that provides strong motivation.

 - Rett Syndrome Association of Australia Inc. Tel.
 0418 561 796

 Things to remember

-- In Australia, Rett syndrome affects about 1 in 15,000 females aged 5 to18 years
+- In Australia, Rett syndrome affects one female in 9,000 female live births.

-- Development is usually normal until the age of 6 to 18 months
+- Development appears to be normal until the age of 6 to 18 months.

 - Rett syndrome wasn't recognised until 1983.